 Best Patient Care Technician Schools in Colorado

 If you want to work directly with patients in a hospital, clinic, or long-term care setting, training as a Patient Care Technician (PCT) is a practical next step.
-In Colorado, you can complete a PCT program in under a year, and many schools help you prepare for national certification.
+In Colorado, you can complete a PCT program in about a year, and many schools help you prepare for national certification.

 Below, you’ll find the best patient care technician schools in Colorado, what to expect in training, and key steps to get certified.

-What a Patient Care Technician Does
+What a Patient Care Technician does

 A PCT supports nurses and medical staff by helping patients with daily activities and basic healthcare needs.
 This may include: